-3. In the AP EDCA Parameters section, configure the AP EDCA ((Enhanced Distributed Channel Access) parameters.
+- 1. Click a band to be configured. - 2.
+In the AP EDCA Parameters section, configure the AP EDCA ((Enhanced Distributed Channel Access) parameters.
 AP EDCA parameters affect traffic flowing from the EAP to the client station.
 The following table detailedly explains these parameters.